Hume Springs, Virginia: History

-Surrounding Wetlands
+Surrounding wetlands

-Hume Springs’ proximity to the expansive Four Mile Run Park and historic 11-acre tidal freshwater wetland and headlands of the nine mile stream have lent defining characteristics to the neighborhood.
+Hume Springs' proximity to the expansive Four Mile Run Park and historic 11-acre tidal freshwater wetland and headlands of the nine-mile stream have lent defining characteristics to the neighborhood.
 The wetland is part of the watershed for the nearby Potomac River and the Chesapeake Bay.
-In the 1970s two acres of it was mostly filled-in when the stream channel was dredged in hopes of discontinuing flooding that the surrounding area was prone to.
+In the 1970s, two acres of it was mostly filled in when the stream channel was dredged in hopes of discontinuing flooding that the surrounding area was prone to.
 The Hume Springs neighborhood had been built on filled-in sections of tidal marsh.

 Also because of the highly urbanized nature of the Four Mile Run watershed, the neighborhoods and businesses adjacent to the lower portion of the stream were subjected to repeated flooding, beginning in the 1940s.
-In response to this flooding, Alexandria and Arlington forged a partnership in the 1970s with the US Army Corps of Engineers (USACE) to build a flood-control channel in the lower portion of Four Mile Run.
+Alexandria and Arlington forged a partnership in the 1970s with the US Army Corps of Engineers (USACE) to build a flood-control channel in the lower portion of Four Mile Run.
 Construction of that hardened flood control channel - or levee corridor - took place during the 1970s and early 1980s.
-Today however, Alexandria and Arlington are jointly working to restore this lower section of the stream's natural banks and vegetation by “greening” it, along with installing new paths, crossovers and other amenities that will serve the population around the future Potomac Yard metro station.
+Today, however, Alexandria and Arlington are jointly working to restore this lower section of the stream's natural banks and vegetation by "greening" it, along with installing new paths, crossovers and other amenities that will serve the population around the future Potomac Yard metro station.
 This is part of the Joint Four Mile Run Restoration Master Plan, a $261 million plan to transform the stream corridor.
-Throughout 2015 and 2016 the media and government officials highlighted the completion of the $1.8 million Four Mile Run Tidal Restoration Demonstration Project that restored the historic 2-acre tidal wetland where the water levels fluctuate with the daily tidal cycle along Four Mile Run.
+Throughout 2015 and 2016, the media and government officials highlighted the completion of the $1.8 million Four Mile Run Tidal Restoration Demonstration Project that restored the historic 2-acre tidal wetland where the water levels fluctuate with the daily tidal cycle along Four Mile Run.

 1990s to 2010s

-In the 1990s the Hume Springs neighborhood was known as “the Hole”, a place to purchase illegal drugs from what turned out to be a highly efficient drug ring.
-Starting in 1993 some residents of Hume Springs banded together to pressure crack dealers and discourage visiting buyers.
-Finally in the late 1990s, with law enforcement investigations and the ensuing “Operation Dirty Dozen” drug crackdown, there was mostly success in ejecting the negative elements.
+In the 1990s the Hume Springs neighborhood was known as "the Hole", a place to purchase illegal drugs from what turned out to be a highly efficient drug ring.
+Starting in 1993, some residents of Hume Springs banded together to pressure crack dealers and discourage visiting buyers.
+Finally, in the late 1990s, with law enforcement investigations and the ensuing "Operation Dirty Dozen" drug crackdown, there was mostly success in ejecting the negative elements.

-In 2015 Hume Springs gathered much media attention with the highly publicized refurbishment of the Hume Springs Playground Park, a partnership between RunningBrooke non-profit and the City of Alexandria.
+In 2015, Hume Springs gathered media attention with the highly publicized refurbishment of the Hume Springs Playground Park, a partnership between RunningBrooke non-profit and the City of Alexandria.
 Also with its proximity to Four Mile Run Park, the area was highlighted during the December 2015 stabbing death of 22 year old Eduardo Almendarez found in Four Mile Run Park.

-The Hume Springs neighborhood has recently seen changes in the ethnic and racial make-up of residents as increasing numbers of young white professionals seek more affordable housing closer to Old Town Alexandria, downtown DC, Crystal City and The Pentagon.
+The Hume Springs neighborhood has seen changes in the ethnic and racial make-up of residents as increasing numbers of young white professionals seek more affordable housing closer to Old Town Alexandria, downtown DC, Crystal City and The Pentagon.
 As well, the aging of established residents has influenced turn-over.
-In 2010 there were roughly 50% Latino (mostly from El Salvador), 20% African American and 30% White/Other.
+In 2010, the residents were roughly 50% Latino (mostly from El Salvador), 20% African American and 30% White/other.